 To pay by credit card please use the ChemShell licence payment site.

-In case of any problems making the payment, please contact Damian Jones.
+In case of any problems making the payment, please contact the STFC Scientific Computing Administration.

 UK academic groups should use the Royalty Free licence and do not need to make a payment.